DevRahimi/devrahimi-nextjs-template/README.md

 This project uses [shadcn/ui](https://ui.shadcn.com/) as its component library, providing a set of beautifully-designed, accessible, and customizable React components.
 Theming is handled with [next-themes](https://github.com/pacocoursey/next-themes), allowing for seamless light/dark/system theme switching.

 To further customize the look and feel of your shadcn/ui components, you can use [TweakCN](https://tweakcn.com/), a visual tool for editing and previewing shadcn themes.

-## License

-MIT

-## Contributing

-Feel free to open issues or pull requests.
-Make sure your code is linted and your commit messages pass Commitlint checks!